 - Lack of appetite

-Rash in roseola: The skin rashes may appear after the fever subsides, usually 12 to 24 hours after the fever.
+Rash in roseola: The skin rashes appear after the fever subsides, usually 12 to 24 hours after the fever.
+This is the difference between roseola and measles.
+In measles, the fever spikes as the rashes appear whereas in roseola, the appearance of rashes coincides with remission of fever.
 Slightly raised pink rashes on the belly, chest, and back of the body are seen in roseola.
 Roseola is not diagnosed until rashes appear, and most toddlers are no longer contagious 24 hours after the fever resolves.
 The rash may last for one to three days, and most children are fine by the time the rash appears.

 Treatment for roseola: There is no specific treatment for roseola in toddlers, and the condition may run its natural course.
 However, it is recommended to seek pediatric care for fever spikes since it may cause febrile seizures in some toddlers.